cadyv/physics-research-guide/README.md

 - Do you prefer large groups/collaborations or small groups?
 - What kind of mentorship stype do you work best with?
 Hands-on or hands-off?
 - Do you work better independently or in collaboration with other students?

+It's important to remember that you don't have to stick with the first research area you choose, you can always change your mind later!
+Even if you end up disliking the field/project you first work on, it can still be a valuable experience.
+Maybe you learn something about your preferred mentorship style, work environment, group dynamics...even if that research area doesn't end up being your passion, you probably gained something!
+It's just as important to identify what things you *don't* like as it is to identify research areas you do.

 ## Finding a mentor